alfiedotwtf/AABillFAQ/README.md

 * What if executing a TCN is actually impossible

 * What if executing a warrant or Notice, you need the help of others

+* In an outsourced environment (e.g managed service provider) if you go against your contractural agreement to excersise a warrant or Notice on computer systems you have access to but do not own, are you criminally liable